piebro/openstreetmap-statistics/README.md

 aria2c --seed-time 0 --check-integrity changesets-latest.osm.bz2.torrent
 ```

 Next, you can extract the data and save it in a compressed CSV file like this. `pv` is used to generate a progress bar.
-The extraction can take some time.
+The extraction can take some time (on my laptop this takes about 1:10h).
 ```bash
 osmium cat --output-format opl $(ls *.osm.bz2) | pv -s 130M -l | python3 src/save_changesets_csv.py temp
 ```